StrangeBeeCorp/docs/docs/thehive/installation/request-community-license.md

 ## Overview

 Starting with TheHive version 5.3, all users are required to generate a valid license to use the platform.
-Community users can obtain a **free Community License**, while paid licenses (Gold or Platinum) are available for enhanced functionality.
+Community users can obtain a **free Community License**, while paid licenses (Gold or Platinum) are available.

 In the absence of a valid license, TheHive provides a 14-day **Platinum trial**, which supports up to 2 organizations and 5 users.
 After the trial expires, TheHive transitions to read-only mode, requiring a valid license for continued full functionality.